Statutory Powers Procedure Act (Ontario)(SPPA)

 Much of evidence law concerns itself with such exclusionary rules, which amount in most cases to policy decisions to exclude some evidence despite it being probative.
 The classic criminal law exclusionary rule that most people will be familiar with is that to exclude evidence if it was obtained by police in an illegal manner, so as to discourage police from using such evidence-gathering tactics.
 This is a gross simplification of the principle but you get the idea.
 Perhaps the most common civil evidence exclusionary principle is with respect to 'prejudicial evidence', considered next below.

 Obviously, evidence which is not probative is either immaterial (ie. it doesn't matter if the point is proven or not) or is irrelevant (the evidence doesn't tend to prove or disprove a material point) - but in either case it is of no use to a tribunal and should not be introduced or admitted in evidence.

 (f) Prejudicial, Character and Similar Fact Evidence

-A court has a general power, frequently exercised, to exclude evidence even though it probative (ie. both material and relevant) - if is is overly "prejudicial".
+A court has a general power to exclude evidence even though it probative (ie. both material and relevant) - if is is overly "prejudicial".
 That is, if the probative value is outweighed by other immaterial negative impacts on a party.